annegentle/CML-Personal-Guide/README.md

 #### Create a Lab

-Now we've authenticated and have our authorisation token take a copy of that from the body response, we'll need it in a minute.
-Now it's time to try out another API endpoint.
-Lets try create a new lab simulation.
-Under the endpoint folder "labs" select the "Create new lab" endpoint.
+Now we've authenticated and have our authorisation token, take a copy of that from the body response.
+We'll need it in a minute, now it's time to try out another API endpoint.
+Let's try create a new lab simulation, under the endpoint folder "labs" select the "Create new lab" endpoint.

-Go to the authorisation tab and select type "bearer token" and paste in the response from the last step, your authentication token.
-Edit the title in the call also to give your new lab simulation a name.

-Press send and examine the response, you should get a response like below to tell you it's been sucessful.
+From there to the authorisation tab and select type "bearer token" and paste in the response from the last step, your authentication token.
+Edit the title in the call also to give your new lab simulation a name, press send and examine the response.
+You should get a response like below to tell you it's been sucessful.
 Examine your CML dashboard too to verify

 ```
 {